opendp/dp-wizard/README-PYPI.md

 The exact upgrade process will depend on your environment and operating system.

 ```
-usage: dp-wizard [-h] [--demo | --no_uploads]
+usage: dp-wizard [-h] [--demo | --cloud]

 DP Wizard makes it easier to get started with Differential Privacy.

 options:
   -h, --help  show this help message and exit
   --demo      Use generated fake CSV for a quick demo
-  --no_uploads  Prompt for column names instead of CSV upload
+  --cloud     Prompt for column names instead of CSV upload

-Unless you have set "--demo" or "--no_uploads", you will specify a CSV
+Unless you have set "--demo" or "--cloud", you will specify a CSV
 inside the application.

 Provide a "Public CSV" if you have a public data set, and are curious how